wdv4758h/vimscript-handbooks/d.conway/stve.markdown

 multidimensional tables of configuration data, filtering sequences of filenames, and sorting sets of line numbers.

-In this article, we’ll explore Vimscript’s excellent support for lists and the arrays that store them, as well as the language's many built-in functions that make using lists so easy, efficient, and maintainable.
+In this chapter, we’ll explore Vimscript’s excellent support for lists and the arrays that store them, as well as the language's many built-in functions that make using lists so easy, efficient, and maintainable.